 - Changing deck boards where necessary

-- Installing passive lighting to enhance the gorgeous tree cover in the evenings
+- Installing passive lighting to enhance the gorgeous tree cover

 Choosing a vacation rental – top tips

 While looking at photographs can help you get a sense of a place, it’s important to look at reviews too.
 Finding the perfect base for your vacation, means paying attention to details such as the quality of sleep that people get.
 It requires a kitchen fully supplied with everything necessary to cook a great meal.
 Ultimately it’s the atmosphere of a property which can make the difference between a good vacation and an unforgettably great one.